 The athletic program, starting in grade 5, offers student-athletes the opportunity to explore competitive sports in a safe way.
 Trained coaches, most of whom played at the collegiate level in their respective sports, emphasize sportsmanship, teamwork, integrity and self-discipline, and they commend individual effort and commitment.

-Country Day offers the most comprehensive athletic program in the Sac-Joaquin Section.
+Country Day offers the most comprehensive athletic program in our division of the Sac-Joaquin Section.
 In most years, the school organizes close to 40 teams in 14 different sports, and usually almost 80% of high school and middle school students participate in athletics.
 Student athletes develop skills in leadership, teamwork, goal setting, mental toughness, sportsmanship, and confidence.
-Over 10% of our recent graduates play college athletics at colleges and universities throughout the country.
+Many of our recent graduates play college athletics at colleges and universities throughout the country.